gpdoud/SaintColumbanSchool/Chromebook/Chromebook-I-Ready-Just-Buffers.md

 For the rotating blue dots:

-1) Power the Chromebook down then start it up.
+1) Sign out and close the lid.
+(The laptop will shut down)
-2) Have the child login
+2) Open the lid and have the child login
 3) Check if the Reading or Math assignment will start correctly

 For the green button not finishing loading: